 Like any social media platform, it is important to make the right decisions when marketing on TikTok.
-A poorly implemented social media strategy can lead to loss of potential sales and customers.
+A poorly implemented social media strategy can lead to the loss of potential sales and customers.
 Here are some common mistakes businesses make when marketing on TikTok.

 Not targeting the right audience

 Don’t just market on TikTok for the sake of it.
 Before you start investing time, money and effort into filming videos and writing copy, figure out whether TikTok is right for your business.
-Approximately 60 percent of TikTok users are between 16 and 24.
+Approximately 60 per cent of TikTok users are between 16 and 24.
 If your target audience is people over 60, TikTok advertising may not be an effective way of driving sales.

 Posting boring videos

 Nobody scrolls through TikTok looking for long, informative videos about your products and services.
 TikTok is about quick and entertaining videos that grab users’ attention.
 Post videos that are fun, funny and encourage interaction.
 Creativity is the key.

 Each social media platform has its own ideal type of content that requires a unique approach.
 TikTok is all about short, 15 to 60 second videos.
 Simply repurposing content from your Instagram or Facebook will not help you gain followers, and will appear repetitive and uncreative.

 Sharing user-generated content allows you to continue to market your business without the costs associated with content creation.
 It also shows that you’re engaging with your audience and care about what they have to say.